cheruvu1/dodapps0417/README.md

 ## Setup

+This template supports two distinct workflows for staying up-to-date with Big Bang:
+- `package-strategy` represents an environment that prioritizes the fastest path to receiving updates as they are released from Big Bang development.
+  - This update strategy lends itself to modification of the Big Bang deployment in small and manageable components.
+  - Allows for critical security patches to reach the environment as quickly as possible
+  - This can be coupled with [renovate]() (See the renovate section below) to automate the delivery of updates for an environment for each package as updates released.
+  - As a result of updating packages - Updates to Big Bang patch and/or minor releases may not end up modifying the environment.
+- `umbrella-strategy` represents an environment that receives updates to Big Bang and all Big Bang packages during the release of the umbrella.
+  - This update strategy allows Big Bang development to test the integration of all packages in an end-to-end testing workflow to ensure backwards compatibility and/or any required integration has occurred.
+  - It can deliver updates to many applications simultaneously with built-in dependency management for which updates occur first.
+  - It ensures that any integration that needs to be managed at the Big Bang umbrella layer has occurred before package deployment.

 This template supports a multi-environment template for two distinct deployments: `prod` and `dev`.
 Additional environments can be added by replicating one of the existing folders.

 Each environment consists of a Kubernetes manifest containing Flux resources (`bigbang.yaml`), a Kustomization file (`kustomization.yaml`), values to pass to Big Bang (`configmap.yaml`), secrets (`secrets.enc.yaml`), and additional files used to deploy resources.
 All of the environments share a `base` folder to allow reusability of values between environments.